astroML/gatspy/doc/periodic/lomb_scargle.rst

 Before you do any period optimization, be sure to set these quantities appropriately!
-And note that becuase the grid spacing is equal in frequency, probing small periods is much more expensive than probing large frequencies.
+And note that becuase the grid spacing is equal in frequency, probing small periods (high frequencies) is much more expensive than probing large periods (small frequencies).